vikjam/doenv/README.md

 # doenv
-Load environment variables from a local .env file in Stata
+Load environment variables from a local .env file in Stata.
+A simplistic implementation of more sophiscated projects such as [dotenv](https://github.com/bkeepers/dotenv) and [python-dotenv](https://github.com/bkeepers/dotenv)

 ## Installation
 ```{stata}